dsykesturner/GoGoTram-iOS/6-Labels-and-buttons.md

         // Update the tram position
         self.moveTram(position: position)

-        // If the play game button is visible, and the touch occured on the button if self.playGameButton?.alpha == 1 && self.playGameButton!.frame.contains(position) {
+        // If the play game button is visible, and the touch occurred on the button if self.playGameButton?.alpha == 1 && self.playGameButton!.frame.contains(position) {
             // Start a new game
             self.startGame()